thoughtful-web/settings-page-wp/README.md

 ## Fields

-Here is the most basic field declaration:
+Here is the most basic field configuration:

 ```
 array(